jupyterhub/zero-to-jupyterhub-k8s/doc/source/optimization.md

     added, but at that point users are already waiting.
 To scale up nodes ahead of time we can use *user-placeholders*.

-### Configuring the pulled images
+### The images that will be pulled

-The hook-image-puller and the continuous-image-puller has various sources to know what images it should pull.
+The hook-image-puller and the continuous-image-puller has various sources influencing what images they will pull, as it does in order to prepare nodes ahead of time that may need images.
 These sources are all found in the values provided with the Helm chart (that can be overridden with `config.yaml`) under the following paths: